 Multi-Island Marine Debris Removal in the State of Hawaii

-Hawai‘i Wildlife Fund is working with neighbor island partners and the NOAA Marine Debris Program to conduct community-based marine debris cleanup events and patrols along remote stretches of Hawai‘i, Kaua‘i, Maui, and Lānaʻi coastlines.
+Hawai‘i Wildlife Fund worked with neighbor island partners and the NOAA Marine Debris Program to conduct community-based marine debris cleanup events and patrols along remote stretches of Hawai‘i, Kaua‘i, Maui, and Lānaʻi coastlines.

 Type of Project: Community-based Marine Debris Removal Grant